The-SCRIPT-Group/hf-resources/README.md

 The S.C.R.I.P.T Group brings to you  Hacktoberfest 2019, presented by DigitalOcean and DEV!

-We've compiled a few resources here, which might be useful in our workshop on 16th and 17th September:
+We've compiled a few useful resources here, for our workshop on 16th and 17th September:

 &nbsp;